 Scroll to the bottom of the page, and past the recipe to find the comment form.
 Please fill out details of what you liked and what you would like to see improved.
 Comments are loved!
 I look forward to hearing how much you enjoyed the recipe!

 Don’t forget to sign up for the free newsletter and be the first to learn about all my new recipes.
 And, don’t forget to follow me on my social media accounts: Facebook, Instagram, Pinterest, YouTube, and Twitter.

 Vegetarian Udon NoodlesCourse: EntreeCuisine: AsianDifficulty: Easy

-Udon noodles are so versatile and easy to make.
-They can take on any flavor and take no time to cook at all.
+My vegetarian udon noodles are so versatile, easy to make, and full of flavour.
 You can have a complete meal in less than half an hour.

 4 packs of noodles (800 grams)

 3 tablespoons vegetable oil